US marshal killed, at least 2 officers injured in shooting, mayor says

 Pennsylvania Republican Rep. Lou Barletta tweeted: "Please pray for the police officers injured in Harrisburg this morning.
 Our police are tough and put their lives on the line everyday to keep communities safe.
 I am praying for a speedy recovery!"

-Just before Christmas, a gunman identified as Ahmed Aminamin El-Mofty was shot and killed by police after firing at them near the location of Monday's incident, according to PennLive.
+Just before Christmas, a gunman identified as Ahmed Aminamin El-Mofty was shot and killed by police after firing at them near the location of Monday's encounter, according to PennLive.
 El-Mofty wounded a state trooper and shot another officer near the Capitol.

 Fox News’ Michelle Chavez and Shira Bush and The Associated Press contributed to this report.